 Retina displays are becoming the main type of display for all new tablets and laptops which includes Apple’s range of products.
 With higher pixel counts, it means designers can do more with their designs for customers.

-So those are my predictions on what 2014 holds for web design trends.
+So those are my predictions on what holds for best website designs trends of 2014 web design.
 What do you think might be coming?